janet-lang/janet/CONTRIBUTING.md

 * Include a good description of the problem that is being solved
 * Include descriptions of potential solutions if you have some in mind.

+## LLMs, Tool Usage, and Transparency

+All usage of Large Language Models (LLMs), Neural Networks, "AI" tools, and other tools such as software fuzzers or static analyzers must be disclosed.
+This applies both pull requests, email patches, bug reports, and any meaningful contribution to Janet's source code.
+Please also refrain from generative AI for large amounts code that will be embedded in the Janet runtime, which include all C source files as well as boot.janet All submitted code should be both understood and inspected by a human author, including test cases.
+Large and obviously AI driven changes will be rejected.
+Be mindful and transparent on the copyright implications of any submitted code.
+We will use discretion when accepting LLM or generated test cases for bug reproductions.